 Rat catchers were also rat killers.
 To kill a rat was a straight forward task.
 Rat catchers often claimed to have alluring secret poisons, but in reality their prime rat-killing poison was plain old arsenic.
 The arsenic was mixed with “toasted cheese, or bacon, or fried liver, or tallow, or oatmeal.”

 A second way to kill rats involved ferrets and terriers.
 Ferrets would flush the rats out and trained terriers would seize them.
-According to Henry Mayhew in his book London Labour and the London Poor, the terriers would “throttle them silently, excepting the short squeak, or half-squeak, of the rat, who, by a ‘good dog’, is seized unerringly by the part of the back where the terrier’s gripe and shake is speedy death.”
+Born a year before Eliza de Feuillide died, author Henry Mayhew wrote in his book London Labour and the London Poor, that terriers would “throttle them silently, excepting the short squeak, or half-squeak, of the rat, who, by a ‘good dog’, is seized unerringly by the part of the back where the terrier’s gripe and shake is speedy death.”

-Using these methods, one newspaper reported on a rat catcher of the early 1860s named Mr. Matthew French of Hexham.
-He was better known as “Matt the Rover,” and, supposedly, in a single day Matt “with the aid of his four astute ferrets, and his ‘two game little terriers,’ [took, killed, and slayed] … the enormous number of three hundred rats.”
+Using these methods, the Newcastle Daily Chronicle reported on a rat catcher of the early 1860s named Mr. Matthew French of Hexham.
+He was better known as “Matt the Rover,” and, supposedly, in a single day he “with the aid of his four astute ferrets, and his ‘two game little terriers,’ [took, killed, and slayed] … the enormous number of three hundred rats.”

 If the pervasive disease-ridden varmints needed to be captured alive, there were several ways to accomplish the job.
 One way was to have the ferret flush out the rat and drive it into some contrivance.
 This was the best way to catch rats used for blood sports because it left no visible injuries, a requirement for the sport.
 (One popular blood sport was rat-baiting.
 It involved filling a pit with rats and placing bets on how long it would take a dog, usually a terrier, to kill them.)